Football elections in Kenya: History

 Alfred Sambu, who lost to Kariuki in 2000 then assumed office in 29 Dec 2004 only to be ousted by coup led by Mohammed Hatimy in Aug 2005.
 Hatimy was to be elected in Nov 2008 under a new umbrella, Football Kenya Ltd, and after a full term gave way to Sam Nyamweya in Oct 2011 under Football Kenya Federation.

-On 10 February 2016, Nick Mwendwa, then 37 years old, was confirmed as the Federation boss beating his closest challenger Ambrose Rachier 50 to 27 votesat Kasarani Annex to become the 14th elected football boss in independent Kenya.
+On 10 February 2016, Nick Mwendwa, then 37 years old, was confirmed as the Federation boss beating his closest challenger Ambrose Rachier 50 to 27 votes at Kasarani Annex to become the 14th elected football boss in independent Kenya.
 That election, the 18th in the last 55 years, was organized by the Electoral Board and conducted by the Institute of Education in Democracy (IED).

 Sam Nyamweya failed to defend his seat after he stepped down minutes to the polls.
 Nyamweya, together with three other aspirants; former Kenya Breweries and National team midfielder Sammy Sholei, Re-union Chair Evans Gor Semelang'o, and former AFC Leopards Chair Ssemi Aina, all polled zero votes.

 Mwendwa successfully defended his seat in the next elections election held on 17 October 2020 after polling 77 of the possible 85 votes.

 In the advent of four year terms from the early 70s, Mwendwa became only the first Kenyan football chief to be re-elected back to office after a full uninterrupted term.
 Though Job Omino achieved a re-election in 1991, his first term in office, after being elected on 12 Oct 1985, was marred by a government dissolution of the federation on 3 March 1989.
 He later reclaimed his seat following an election ordered by the former Kenya President Daniel arap Moi on 7 September 1991.
 He went on to complete a full term.

 On 9 December 2024, Hussein Mohammed was elected as the new FKF President after second round of polling at the Kasarani Gymnasium.